 - Lounges & Bars: Theatre, Atrium, Vista, Jammers (nightclub), La Patisserie (lobby), Wheelhouse, Windjammers, Magnums, poolside bars

 - Adult retreat areas (The Sanctuary), Oasis & Lotus Spa, Basketball court, Swimming Pools (3 - Lotus Spa pool, Riviera pool, Kid's splash pool), Gym, Jacuzzis (4), Shuffleboard, Golf simulator, "Movies Under The Stars" (outdoor theatre), ship around promenade (deck 7).

 - Princess Cruises Dawn ship was constructed in 1997 by the Italian company Fincantieri.
 The christening ceremony was held in Fort Lauderdale (Port Everglades, Florida) on the 8th of May, 1997.
 The vessel has a long list of godparents.
 These are Gavin MacLeod, Fred Grandy, Ted Lange, Bernie Kopell, Jill Whelan and Lauren Tewes - all-stars of the 1970s-1980s TV series "The Love Boat".
 The naming ceremony was the first time to gather all artists, since TV series ended in 1986, and they had not met for about 10 years.
 Love Boat had 9 successful seasons and the ceremony was a brilliant occasion to recall the old times.
 All actors were dressed in their original Love Boat costumes and burst out a real media explosion when appeared on stage for the joint christening of Dawn Princess.

 In 2009, Dawn Princess was repositioned in the South Pacific Ocean for cruises around Australia and New Zealand.

-Dawn Princess' last cruise was on May 14, 2017 - the 12-day repositioning itinerary from Australia to Asia (Fremantle to Singapore).
+Dawn Princess's last voyage was on May 14, 2017 - the 12-day repositioning itinerary from Australia to Asia (Fremantle to Singapore).
 Next, you can see the relocation cruise (May 14 - 26), as well as the ship's last Australian "Princess itinerary" (15-day Brisbane to Fremantle, April 29 - May 14) as ports sequences and times.

 |29 Apr||Departing from Brisbane, Queensland, Australia|